kaseykhanhpham/eucalyptus-hybrid-resequencing/02.var_call_prep/README.md

 **Plot coverage and calculate average:**

-Used custom python script to calculate the average coverage along a sliding window.
+Used custom python script to calculate the average coverage along a sliding window and genome-wide average coverage per sample.
 ```bash
 # Run via job on UFRC, see coverage.job for details
 # Resources used: 10 hrs, 70 Mb